Chen Chi-kwan: Biography

 Born in 1921 in Beijing (then known as Beiping), China.
 He attended Nanjing secondary school, Zhenjiang secondary school, and Zhongnan Middle School, National II.
-Chen's youth was strongly affected by China's War of Resistance against Japan and his family relocated in Chongqing, Sichuan Province.
+Chen's youth was strongly affected by the Second Sino-Japanese War and his family relocated in Chongqing, Sichuan Province.
 He studied architecture at the Southeast University School of Architecture (then known as Central University) and graduated with a BS degree in 1944.

 In 1944, he served as an interpreter in the China-Burma-India Theater of World War II.
 In 1946, he served as a designer at Nanjing Jitai Architects.
 Chi-kwan studied at the University of Illinois from 1949 to 1951 with Walter Gropius and Architects Collaborative, graduating in 1949 with a M.A. degree in Architecture.
 In 1950, he took classes at University of California, Los Angeles (UCLA) in the Department of Art.
 Walter Gropius, recommended him as a part-time teacher at the Massachusetts Institute of Technology (MIT), where he taught from 1952 until 1954.

 In collaboration with I. M. Pei, co-designed Tunghai University campus, Taiwan in 1954.
 He served as director for the Department of Architecture at Tunghai University in 1960.

 Chi-kwan was involved in the design of the Portsmouth Square pedestrian bridge in Chinatown, San Francisco.